 In one organization undergoing a digital transformation, the marketing team owned content for the e-commerce site; however, customer support content and knowledge management were not part of the plan.
 The marketing team wanted to focus only on SEO.
 Two years into the project, people started asking about their knowledge strategy for the detailed engineering information that customers relied upon.
 The project was already behind schedule and over budget, and design decisions made earlier in the program limited the available options.
 The result was a lower customer satisfaction rating and higher volumes of calls to the call center.
 The project was supposed to reduce those calls by improving the user experience.
 For this organization, part of the user experience was access to knowledge and expertise, which became harder to locate on the new site because core knowledge principles were not observed and only focusing on SEO did not fully address customer needs.

 AI and Knowledge Flow

 AI and machine learning technologies can support knowledge flow in several ways.

-Organizational network analysis – ONA identifies connectors, informal networks, influencers, and hidden structures that are critical to understanding knowledge communities and networks.
+Organizational network analysis (ONA) – ONA identifies connectors, informal networks, influencers, and hidden structures that are critical to understanding knowledge communities and networks.
 Machine learning can process many data sources and prescribe actions to help improve collaboration, reach, and effectiveness of communities.